trdyer06/trivia-game/README.md

 ### License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see [LICENSE](./LICENSE) for details